t3bol90/Automatic-Music-Playlist-Continuation/README.md

 # Preprocessing Data & Modeling
 [(Back to top)](#table-of-contents)

-For each model: KMeans, DBSCAN and KNN, checkout result on:
+For each model: KMeans, DBSCAN, and KNN, checkout result on:

 ```
 source\model\